Reviews You Can Rely On

 Fabric collects debris

-If you're seeking both comfort and a low price, the Therm-a-Rest Compressible might just be your find of the year.
-This massive compressible pillow provides a cushy landing for your head and is as close to the real thing as any camping pillow except the Hest.
+If you're seeking both comfort and a low price, the Therm-a-Rest Compressible Cinch might be your find of the year.
+This soft, compressible pillow provides a cushy landing for your head and is as close to the real thing as any camping pillow (except the Hest).
 The Therm-a-Rest Compressible is stuffed to the gills with high-quality foam bits left over from the manufacturing of foam sleeping pads.
-These spongy discards are cocooned in a soft polyester case, offering a warm fleece side and a cool silky side.
-This pillow is ideal for campgrounds where you don't have to carry your gear far from your vehicle — its weight and size mean it's not suited for excursions into the backcountry.
+These spongy discards are cocooned in a soft polyester case and then topped with a layer of polyester batting to even out the bumps.
+“I've owned several past versions of this pillow, and I love the extra batting,” said one of our reviewers.
+“Past models didn't have it, and I think it's a great addition.

-Read more: Therm-a-Rest Compressible review
+Read more: Therm-a-Rest Compressible Cinch review

 Credit: Jason Wanlass